 - EMS response: Transfer care to emergency medical services professionals, who will provide advanced life support.

-- Hospital Care: Hospital professionals will continue integrated post-cardiac arrest care, including mild therapeutic hypothermia.
+- Hospital care: Hospital professionals will continue integrated post-cardiac arrest care, including mild therapeutic hypothermia.

 When the Chain of Survival metaphor was first created and described, it included early recognition, early access, early CPR, early defibrillation and early advanced life support (Newman M, Journal of EMS, 1989, Newman M, Currents in Emergency Cardiac Care, 1990).
 The concept was later adopted by the American Heart Association (Cummins R, et al., Circulation, 1991) and other health organizations.
 Subsequently, the Chain of Survival was revisited to emphasize the importance of early recognition and response (Newman M, Bahr R, Journal of EMS, 1998).
 As post-resuscitation care options expanded to include mild therapeutic hypothermia and other treatments, another link, integrated post-cardiac arrest care, was added to the Chain (Hazinski M, et al, Circulation, 2010).
+The latest version of the Chain of Survival includes the recovery link, which emphasizes physical, social, and emotional needs of patients and their caregivers after survivors leave the hospital.
+(Sawyer KN, et al, Circulation, 2020).